kim-yoonseung/snu-pp2014/README.md

 * [Lab Materials](/lab)

 ## Announcement ##
 * HW3 is out on the course homepage.
-The skeleton code & self graders will be provided soon.
+Download skeleton code & self graders [here](homeworks/pp_hw3.zip).
 * Check your grade of HW1 [here](https://ropas.snu.ac.kr/phpbb/viewtopic.php?t=4412).
 * The solution of hw1 is out [here](homeworks/pp_hw1_sol.zip).
 This may not be the optimal solution, but it passes all the given test cases.
 * All announcement related to lab sessions and grading will be posted here.